sql-kmp/SQL-Toolbox/MSSQL/SQLServerPreInstallationChecklist.md

     ⚠The gMSA does not need to be a local administrator.
 Setup will automatically grant least privileges required.

-- [ ] Design backup strategy related to RPO and RTO.
+- [ ] Design backup strategy and HA/DR related to RPO and RTO.

 - [ ] Finally, have the correct installation media (version, edition) and patches at hand.
 The English version is very much appreciated by me 😉.